 Every child receives formal instruction in social-emotional learning (SEL) every week.
-In grade 6-8, Stamford uses the Second Step framework, which is a classroom-based program that promotes the development of critical thinking and problem-solving skills-key skills underlying the principles of the Common Core standards.
-Students with these skills are better able to maintain healthy relationships with peers and adults and have more coping strategies to manage stressful situations.
-They are also more likely to benefit from academic instruction.
-General units of instruction for grades 6-8 include: 1) mindsets and goals, 2) values and relationships, 3) thoughts, emotions and decisions and 4) serious peer conflicts.
+Students with these skills are better able to maintain healthy relationships with peers and adults and have more coping strategies to manage stressful situations which can result in a 10% increase in academic achievement.

-In grades 9 and above, Stamford uses the School-Connect framework.
-Topics in Grade 9 include (but not limited to): building rapport with teachers, using active listening, managing digital tools, cultivating curiosity and grit, and taking effective notes.
-Topics in Grade 10 include: coping with stress, defusing anger, outsmarting media advertising, planning for college and the Grade 11/12 course selection process (related to planning for university).
+IN GRADE 6-8, STAMFORD USES THE SECOND STEP FRAMEWORK.
+UNITS INCLUDE:

+- 1) mindsets and goals

+- 2) values and relationships

+- 3) thoughts, emotions and decisions

+- 4) serious peer conflicts

+IN GRADES 9 AND ABOVE, STAMFORD USES THE SCHOOL-CONNECT FRAMEWORK.
+S AMPLE TOPICS INCLUDE:

+1) building rapport with teachers

+2) using active listening

+- 3)managing digital tools - 4) cultivating curiosity and grit

+5)taking effective notes

+TOPICS IN GRADE 10 INCLUDE:

+1) coping with stress

+- 2) defusing anger

+- 3) outsmarting media

+- 4) advertising, planning for university

+- 5) the Grade 11/12 course selection process

+COURSE DESCRIPTIONS

-ENGLISH
+ENGLISH 💬

-English includes a balanced study of genres and literary texts including a world literature component.
-Students' interactions with texts generate moral, social, economic, political, cultural and environmental insights.
-Through their studies, students learn how to form opinions, make decisions and engage in ethical reasoning.
-The course equips students with linguistic, analytical and communicative skills that help to develop interdisciplinary understanding.
-Students develop skills in six domains: listening, speaking, reading, writing, viewing and presenting, both independently and with others.
+English includes a balanced study of genres, literary texts, and a world literature component.
+Students' interactions with readers generate moral, social, economic, political, cultural, and environmental insights.
+Students learn how to form opinions, make decisions, and engage in ethical reasoning through their studies.
+The course equips students with linguistic, analytical, and communicative skills that help to develop interdisciplinary understanding.
+Students develop skills in six domains: listening, speaking, reading, writing, viewing, and presenting independently and with others.

-One of the aims of English is to encourage and enable students to use language as a vehicle for thought, creativity, reflection, learning, self-expression, analysis and social interaction.
-It seeks to develop in students the skills involved in critical, creative and personal approaches to studying and analyzing literary and non-literary texts.
+One of the aims of English is to encourage and enable students to use language as a vehicle for thought, creativity, reflection, learning, self-expression, analysis, and social interaction.
+It seeks to develop in students the skills involved in critical, creative, and personal approaches to studying and analyzing literary and non-literary texts.
 Students learn to explore and analyze aspects of various cultures through literary and non-literary texts.
-They will explore language through a variety of media and modes, and apply linguistic and literary concepts and skills in a variety of authentic contexts.
+They will explore the language through multiple media and modes and apply linguistic and literary concepts and skills in different authentic contexts.